-These Low Emission Coal (LEC) technologies will enable coal, and also gas, to contribute to the Government Clean Energy Future goal of reducing Australia's greenhouse gas (GHG) emissions by 80 per cent compared to 2000 levels by 2050.
+Low Emission Coal (LEC) technologies will enable coal, and also gas, to contribute to the Government Clean Energy Future goal of reducing Australia's greenhouse gas (GHG) emissions by 5 per cent compared to 2000 levels by 2020 and by 80 per cent by 2050.

-Implementation of the NLECI is supported by a variety of stakeholders including industry, the research community and state governments.
+Implementation of the NLECI is supported by a variety of stakeholders including industry, the research community and state and territory governments.

 To advise the government on the development and deployment of low emissions coal, the National Carbon Capture and Storage (NCCS) Council was created to oversee the implementation of the National Low Emissions Coal Strategy, drafted by its predecessor the National LEC Council and the National Carbon Mapping and Infrastructure Plan drafted by the Carbon Storage Taskforce.

 The NLECI was established in 2008 and has funding over eight years until 2015.

 Over eight years to June 2015, the Australian Government is providing funding of over $280 million to support the initiative.

 This includes funding for:

 Utilising $45 million of NLECI funding for low emission coal demonstration projects in Victoria, the Australian Government has committed to jointly fund the $90 million Advanced Lignite Demonstration Program (ALDP) with the Victorian Government.